Trump, GOP to huddle as outrage builds over border policy

-WASHINGTON (AP) — Calls are mounting on Capitol Hill for the Trump administration to end the separation of families at the southern border ahead of a visit from President Donald Trump to discuss legislation.
+WASHINGTON (AP) — Republicans on Capitol Hill frantically searched on Tuesday for ways to end the administration’s policy of separating families after illegal border crossings, ahead of a visit from President Donald Trump to discuss broader immigration legislation.

+Top conservatives, including key Trump allies, announced they were introducing bills to stop the practice amid a public outcry over the administration’s “zero tolerance” approach to illegal crossings.

+Sen. Ted Cruz of Texas introduced legislation that the White House said it was reviewing, and Rep. Mark Meadows of North Carolina, a leader of the conservative Freedom Caucus, also introduced a measure.

 Nearly 2,000 children were separated from their families over a six-week period in April and May.

-The fight is erupting at a time when the House was already embroiled in an election-year struggle over immigration legislation that threatens to depress voter turnout in November.
+The House is already embroiled in an election-year struggle over immigration legislation that threatens to hurt Republicans in November.

+“While cases are pending, families should stay together,” tweeted Cruz, who is in an unexpectedly tough re-election battle.
+He introduced his own bill to speed up court proceedings to no more than 14 days.
+“Children belong with their families.”

-Michigan Republican Rep. Fred Upton called for an immediate end to the “ugly and inhumane practice,” adding, “It’s never acceptable to use kids as bargaining chips in political process.”
-Kansas GOP Sen. Pat Roberts said he is “against using parental separation as a deterrent to illegal immigration.”
+Michigan Republican Rep. Fred Upton called for an immediate end to the “ugly and inhumane practice” of separation.
+“It’s never acceptable to use kids as bargaining chips in political process.”
+Kansas GOP Sen. Pat Roberts said he was “against using parental separation as a deterrent to illegal immigration.”

-“The time is now for the White House to end the cruel, tragic separations of families,” Sen. Lisa Murkowski, R-Alaska, said in a statement.
+“The time is now for the White House to end the cruel, tragic separations of families,” said Sen. Lisa Murkowski, R-Alaska.

+From afar, ailing Sen. John McCain, R-Ariz., tweeted, “The administration’s current family separation policy is an affront to the decency of the American people and contrary to principles and values upon which our nation was founded.
+The administration has the power to rescind this policy.
+It should do so now.”

+The senator’s bill would add more federal immigration judges, authorize new temporary shelters to house migrant families, speed the processing of asylum cases and require that families that cross the border illegally be kept together, absent criminal conduct or threats to the welfare of any children.

-At a White House briefing Monday, Homeland Secretary Kirstjen Nielsen declared, “Congress alone can fix it.”
-That line has been echoed by others in the administration, including Trump himself, who has falsely blamed a law passed by Democrats for the “zero tolerance” approach to prosecutions of families crossing the border.
+At a White House briefing Monday, Homeland Security Secretary Kirstjen Nielsen declared, “Congress alone can fix it.”
+That line has been echoed by others in the administration, including Trump, who has falsely blamed a law passed by Democrats for the “zero tolerance” approach to prosecutions of families crossing the border.

 Two immigration bills under consideration in the House could address the separations, but the outlook for passage is dim.
 Conservatives say the compromise legislation that GOP leaders helped negotiate with moderates is inadequate.